AndreasLF/HowLowCanYouGo/README.md

 The code is split into two main folders as it was originally developed in two repositories due to different dependencies and Python versions.

 ### 📁 [GraphEmbeddings/](GraphEmbeddings)
+Use exact adjacency matrices to check for reconstruction. *Not* scalable to larger graphs.

 - **Logarithmic search for EED** (Algorithm 1).
 - **Metric-based node embeddings** (L2, Hyperbolic, PCA, Latent Eigen).